ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

     sbatch -J canu.${USER} run_shasta.slurm NO

 The script that we just submitted uses the default parameters from shasta package.
 There are many [parameters](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/ONT_Assembly/parms.shasta) one could modify.
 One of the first parameters that we could play with is the length of the marker kmers (\-\-Kmers.k).
+Please note that the default value for parameter "\-\-Reads.minReadLength" is 10000, which means that any read that is less than 10000 will be ignored during the assembly process.
+If one would like to include shorter reads in the assembly, then this parameter has to be changed.

+I have generated three assemblies using Shasta, with the "\-\-Kmers.k" set as the default (10), 12 and 8, as well as one assembly using Canu with default parameters.
+The results are summarized in this [report](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/ONT_Assembly/report.nb.html).

 ---